emqx/emqx-docs/en_US/dashboard/extensions.md

 # Extensions

 With the Extension module, users can use the gateway to access non-MQTT protocol connections and message publishing and receiving, and use the Plugin or ExHook to modify and extend the system.
+Click **Management** and scroll down to the **Extension** section, where you will find:

 - **Gateways**: Handles connections, authentication and message sending and receiving for all non-MQTT protocols and provides a unified user layer interface and concept for them.
 - **ExHook**: Provides the ability to modify or extend the system functionality of EMQX using other languages.